 You searched for: “bail

-Such bail is available to anyone entitled to it; however, not everyone is entitled to bail.
+Surety provided by defendants or others to guarantee their subsequent appearance in court to face criminal charges: Such bails are available to anyone entitled to it, however not everyone is entitled to bail.
 It is denied when suspects are considered dangerous or likely to flee.

 This entry is located in the following unit: Criminal Court Words or Judicial Terms + (page 4)